deathworlders/online/content/book/deathworlders/chapter-23-back-down-earth.md

 John didn't say anything, just bookmarked what he'd been reading, retrieved the tea, sipped it, grimaced, and took both book and drink into the kitchen.
 A few seconds later, Adam heard the microwave close and hum into life.

-First things first – after any serious injury was repaired by Crue-D, the first thing to do was to test it.
+First things first---after any serious injury was repaired by Crue-D, the first thing to do was to test it.
 Twenty push-ups were more than enough to confirm that his elbow was fine, and they blasted out some of the dust in his head for good measure.

 He padded through into the kitchen.
 "You stayed up all night?" he asked.